mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:     **Deploy**: **Dispel** 1 space.

 name:     Gatekeeper<br>
 text:     Can only move vertically.
-This effect cannot be dispelled.
+This effect cannot be **dispelled**.

 name:     Ghoulie<br>
 text:     This minion is from every tribe.